iPhone 12 mini Review

 This, along with the slightly faster f/1.6 lens, aids low-light photography.
 This is the area you’ll notice most of the improvements.
 More detail is retained and you get a brighter image, even if you’re not using the multi-exposure Night Mode.

 On the front, the camera is the same as before.
 It’s a 12MP sensor, with an f/2.2 aperture and it’s used mainly for the Face ID unlocking system.
-Selfies are fine, but they can look a little washed out when compared to the overtly contrasty look you’ll get from a Pixel 5.
+Selfies are fine, but they can look a little washed out when compared to the overtly contrasty look you’ll get from many Android alternatives, as well as more recent models of iPhone.

 Completing the camera package is the video capabilities.
 The iPhone has long been king when it comes to smartphone videography and that’s once again the case here.
-The big new feature is HDR recording in a form of Dolby Vision.
+The big feature is HDR recording in a form of Dolby Vision.
 When viewing on your iPhone display it looks ace, with far better dynamic range and a real pop of cinematic colour.
-You might run into compatibility problems if you’re big into sharing video, though.
+While compatibility problems with third-party apps were initially an issue, most have since been updated to support and display HDR content.

 Related: Best camera phone